 If you’re looking for an alternative to a hotel, a great option to consider is a vacation rental.
 These are generally furnished apartments, condos, or houses and can be found in many locations throughout the U.S. and abroad.
 They are usually privately owned and offer a lot more space than a hotel room.

 Vacation rentals typically include a kitchen (which oftentimes is fully stocked with pans, dishes, etc.), living room, and one to several bedrooms, bathrooms and more.
-They can range from economical to luxurious, and may be comparable in price to a hotel room.
+They can range from economical to luxurious and may be comparable in price to a hotel room.
 You can find waterfront properties with private beaches, pools, golf courses, and many other amenities.

 For those traveling as a family, vacation rentals can be a good option.
 The kids can have their own bedroom and bathroom, and you can save money on food expenses (and eat healthier) by not having to eat out for every meal.
-Family friendly properties may have games, water toys, beach towels/chairs, and more that are available for your use.
+Family-friendly properties may have games, water toys, beach towels/chairs, and more that are available for your use.

 If you’re traveling as a group, there are larger homes available that can accommodate several people.
-You can find six plus bedrooms with close to the same number of bathrooms.
+You can find six-plus bedrooms with close to the same number of bathrooms.
 If you share the costs, these can become an affordable option, and many of the homes can be quite luxurious.

 Vacation rentals usually offer nightly, weekly, or monthly rates.
-You can search properties by the location and the number of guests (or bedrooms) that you desire.
+You can search for properties by the location and the number of guests (or bedrooms) that you desire.

 Most properties list the amenities, the nightly/weekly rates, the per night minimum, the number of people it sleeps, and a yearly calendar showing dates of availability.
 The “suitability” section lists whether pets or smoking are allowed, if there is wheelchair access, or if it is suitable for children.